Deltares/ra2ce/README.md

 ## infra_usage -> ik zag deze niet staan in het excel bestand @frederique
 file names where information on infrastructure usage is stored: the Average Annual Daily Traffic and costs per vehicle type

-# Pre-processing of data
-The data should be provided in the file format as mentioned in the input table.